anHALytics/anhalytics-core/README.md

 ###### 2. GROBID (GeneRation Of BIbliographic Data)

-[Grobid](https://github.com/kermitt2/grobid) is used for document digestion, which means extracting metadata and structured full text in ([TEI](http://www.tei-c.org/Guidelines/)).
-[Grobid](https://github.com/kermitt2/grobid) is a machine learning library for extracting bibliographical information and structured full texts from technical and scientific documents, in particular from PDF distributed under Apache 2 license.
+[Grobid](https://github.com/kermitt2/grobid) is used as entry point for document digestion, which means extracting metadata and structured full text in ([TEI](http://www.tei-c.org/Guidelines/)).
+[Grobid](https://github.com/kermitt2/grobid) is a machine learning library for extracting bibliographical information and structured full texts from technical and scientific documents, in particular from PDF.
+It is distributed under Apache 2 license.

 Clone the project from github:

 	git clone https://github.com/kermitt2/grobid.git

 AnHALytics uses GROBID as a service so that we can use distribution and multithreaded process easily.
 See the [GROBID documentation](http://grobid.readthedocs.org) on how to start the RESTful service.
-Once the service is ready, update the ``anhalytics-harvest/harvest.properties`` file.
+Once the service is ready, update the ``anhalytics-harvest/src/main/resources/harvest.properties`` file.

-###### 3. Nerd (Named Entity Recognition and Disambiguisation)
+###### 3. (N)ERD - Entity Recognition and Disambiguisation

-The NERD service annotates the text by recognizing and disambiguating terms.
+Our (N)ERD service annotates the text by recognizing and disambiguating terms.
 Entities are currently identified against Wikipedia/FreeBase.
-In this project, the NERD is using the free disambiguation service, and the recognition and disambiguation is not constrained by a preliminary Named Entity Recognition.
+In this project, the (N)ERD is using the free disambiguation service, and the recognition and disambiguation is not constrained by a preliminary Named Entity Recognition.

 At the present date, only the NER part of the NERD is available in open source (see [grobid-ner](https://github.com/kermitt2/grobid-ner).
 The full NERD repo will be made publicly available on GitHub soon under Apache 2 license.

+###### 4. Keyterm extraction and disambiguation

+This key term extraction service is based on the [keyphrase extraction tool](http://www.aclweb.org/anthology/S10-1055) developed and ranked first at [SemEval-2010, task 5 - Automatic Keyphrase Extraction from Scientific Articles](http://www.aclweb.org/anthology/S10-1004). _Term_ in this context has to be understood as a complex technical term, e.g. a phrase having a specialized meaning given a technical or scientific field.
+In addition to key term extraction, the weighted vector of terms is disambiguated by the above (N)ERD service, resulting in a weighted list of Wikipedia topics.

+The full NERD repo will be made publicly available on GitHub soon under Apache 2 license.

-###### 4. ElasticSearch
+###### 5. ElasticSearch

 [Elasticsearch](https://github.com/elastic/elasticsearch) is a distributed RESTful search engine.
 Specify (and adapt if you want more shards and replicas) the following in the ElasticSearch config file (elasticsearch.yml):